 Like APNIC Members, Stakeholders thought that APNIC should play a role in facilitating IPv6 deployment, by developing policies and guidelines for the transfer of addresses to aid APNIC Members in their transition process.
-Stakeholders were also of the view that APNIC could play a increasing awareness of need IPv6, perhaps providing role in the for training/seminars/workshops in different regions and languages to support the uptake of IPv6.
+Stakeholders were also of the view that APNIC could play a increasing awareness providing in of the need for IPv6, perhaps role training/seminars/workshops in different regions and languages to support the uptake of IPv6.
 Cost was seen as the most significant obstacle to most respondents, and many organisations did not have an IPv6 transition budget.
 There were requests to reduce the cost of IPv6 address space for current IP4 holders as it would encourage more transitions.
 There were also requests to provide detailed cost information for the upgrading of existing network infrastructure to support IPv6, including hardware requirements and risks involved.